Maramag: Climate

-Maramag is composed of twenty barangays, further subdivided into 204 sitios or puroks.
-Five barangays are categorized as urban: Base Camp, Dagumba-an, Dologon, North and South Poblacions; and fifteen as rural.

 Demographics

 In the 2020 census, the population of Maramag, Bukidnon, was 108,293 people, with a density of sigfig 108,293/447.26.

 Ethnicity

 The population in the municipality is a mixture of different tribal origins.
 We can observe people speaking in different dialects/languages which are an implication of being foreign or in migrant to the locality.

 Based from historical accounts, the original inhabitants of Maramag came from the blood of Manobos and Maranaos.
 Through the years, Christians or Dumagats started to come and settle in the area.
 Among them, Cebuano tongue predominated the place, while other majority groups find their living in all the corners of Maramag, although Lumads can still be found.

 Languages and dialects

 As shown in the Calendar Year 2000 Census of Population, the inhabitants of Maramag is composed of 77 carried ethnic groups.
 Cebuano is the dominant group among these carried ethnic groups.
 Other ethnic groups of higher headcount include Boholano, Hiligaynon/Ilonggo, Bukidnon, Ilocano and Tagalog.